 TEAS Preparation Sources

 Considered an excellent predictor of future academic success in basic-level nursing programs, the TEAS from ATI, is a widely accepted nursing entrance exam in the United States today.
 This standardized and objective test measures the academic abilities and prowess of candidates and helps institutions decide their eligibility for certain nursing program admissions.
-As a nursing aspirant, it is therefore, essential that you learn about how to pass the TEAS exam and find more about the available sources for test preparation.
+As a nursing aspirant, it is therefore, essential that you learn all that you need to know about the exam and find out about the available sources for test preparation.

 What is TEAS Testing?

-Always start your TEAS preparations by understanding the test essentials, as in the case of any other competitive test:
+Always start your preparation by understanding the test essentials, as in the case of any other competitive test:

 - TEAS is a test of academic abilities in the core areas of English and Language Usage, Reading Skills, Mathematics and Science.

 - It is only one of the predominant pre-nursing tests used today.
-Therefore, depending on your institution’s policies, TEAS can be a mandatory requirement for your nursing college application.
+Therefore, depending on your institution’s policies, scores from the test can be a mandatory requirement for your nursing college application.

 - Only multiple-choice type questions are included in TEAS V (the current version of the test).